Ylvauk/node-npm-intro/README.md

 ### Instructions

-> Still in your `hello-node` directory
+1. Navigate to your `code-along` directory.
+2. Create a new directory called `hello-node` and `cd` into it.
+3. Create a file called `index.js` and edit it in your text editor.

-1. In the command line, in your project directory, run:
+4. In the command line, in your project directory, run:

 ```sh
 npm init -y